HaniAlshikh/tron/docs/application/README.md

 the number of threads per instance can be callculated as follows:

-GameUpdater -> number of available processors RpcServerStub -> number of available processors + 1 for the server thread
+GameUpdater -> number of available processors
+RpcServerStub -> number of available processors + 1 for the server thread

-in case of 8 processors each instance has a limit of 17 controlled threads
+in the case of 8 processors each instance has a limit of 17 controlled threads

 #### TD02: allowing for a small update cache

-the GameUpdater observes multiple invalidated states coming from different threads this means, while highly unlikely but in case of for example two blocked threads that delivers the current and next PlayerUpdate ConcurrentHashMap is used to store the received updates and make them available for the next game updating iteration.
+the GameUpdater observes multiple invalidated states coming from different threads this means, while highly unlikely but in case of, for example, two blocked threads that delivers the current and next PlayerUpdate simultaneously ConcurrentHashMap is used to store the received updates and make them available for the next game updating iteration.

 OUV: the version of the observed PlayerUpdate with the same version as the currently processed PlayerUpdate

-the cache can never grow outside two elements as per design current update version + 1 is only created when an update with the same version is observed (OUV) and therefore the maximum case of updates observered occures when the game updater observes a OUV + 1 when still awaiting the OUV
+the cache can never grow outside two elements as per design current update version + 1 is only created when an update with the same version is observed (OUV) and therefore the maximum case of updates observed occurs when the game updater observes a OUV + 1 while still awaiting the OUV update

 ### TD03: game state lock

-in case updating the state took longer than the tick waiting period the next update call is blocked
+in case updating the state took longer than the tick waiting period, the next update call is blocked

 ### TD04: ensure fair play